EhrmannS/geometr/README.md

 2)  The
     [vignette](https://ehrmanns.github.io/geometr/articles/geometr.html)
-    gives a more in depth introduction, explains `geometr`s take on interoperability and discusses the spatial class `geom` that comes with `geometr`.
+    gives an in depth introduction, explains the take on interoperability and discusses the spatial class `geom` that comes with `geometr`.